Skip to main content

 When a model is created in the models section a document without revisions is created in the documents section and linked to it.

-In this column you will see the member that created the latest document revision and the date and time it was created.
+If the document has a revision the member that created the latest revision in the document and the date and time it was created is displayed.

-As soon as a revision is uploaded to the document the revision date will be displayed.
+When the first revision is uploaded to the document-model or model-document the revision date will be displayed.

 Workspace tab

-In the workspace tab you will see the member that created the latest revision and the date and time it was created.
+In the workspace tab you will see the member that created the latest revision and the date and time it was created is displayed.

 Published tab

-In the published tab you will see the member that published the latest published revision and the date and time it was published.
+In the published tab the member that published the latest published revision and the date and time it was published is displayed, even if there are newer shared revisions.

-Shows the amount of objects that are linked to this document
+The amount of objects that are linked to this document are displayed.

 • Select objects